 This type of personal connection served as a wonderful first chapter in my love for books with the story, to date, thankfully not completed.
 Translated: I am always looking for the independent bookstores in my native eastern Massachusetts that, in all their imperfect glory, serve as perfect places to find good books.
 While the lack of organization can sometimes take on the likes of a good mystery book — that is, the challenging process of locating a specific book — years of experience shopping at these type of places usually results in finding something great to read.

-Here are seven great independent Massachusetts bookstores that offer a sense of community, unique ambiance, great customer service, hard-to-find titles, and the chance to support the local economy…
+Here are six great independent Massachusetts bookstores that offer a sense of community, unique ambiance, great customer service, hard-to-find titles, and the chance to support the local economy…

 The Book Bear at 80 Main St. in West Brookfield (Tel.
 508-867-8705) offers 90,000 or so used, rare and out-of-print books in its pleasant, quiet warehouse-like setting.
 It’s hard to know where to start — and there’s no computer system to track book availability — but the selection is phenomenal and you’re sure to find a book that reflects your literary interests.
 The prices are often a “must-read,” too, often at impressively low prices.
 I suppose a cash-only policy on used books has that positive effect.
 Nice to see, too, the staff setting a nice example by always reading when we visit!